crazyramirez/babylonjs-character-navigation/README.md

 The character moves using MoveWithCollisions function and simulates gravity.

 Control is easy
-Use WASD controls and arrows on the computer.
+Use WASD controls and arrows on the computer and Space to Jump.
-On mobile use the Left Stick for movement and the Right Stick to turn the character.
+On mobile use the Left Stick for movement, the Right Stick to turn the character and Button to Jump.

 Try the LIVE Demo